devonboyer/workshops/hack-the-north-18/creating-user-interfaces/README.md

 > Industry Fact: The Shopify mobile app was re-written entirely in Swift in 2016.

 Swift has a lot of syntactic sugar for working with optionals (more on this later), generics, protocols and preventing many levels of indentation.
-We are going to focus on writing Swift with a C-style syntax instead of using "idomatic" Swift patterns, which are very powerful but take practice to understand and master.
+We are going to focus on writing Swift with an Objective-C style syntax instead of using "idomatic" Swift patterns, which are very powerful but take practice to understand and master.

 <sup>
 <strong>References</strong><br>